The Best Packing Tips for Families

-Have each child bring a paperback book to read
+9. Have each child bring a paperback book

 My kids would try to bring every toy, blanket, and stuffed animal they could sneak past me if they could.
 Have a rule in place and stick to it.
 The last thing you want to do is to have to manage all the “extras”.

-Download a white noise app on your phone and/or bring earplugs
+11. Download a white noise app and bring earplugs

 I love to read before bed, so I always bring a reading light with me.
 This is also helpful for navigating a dark hotel room in the middle of the night or searching through a crowded bag or floor of an airplane.

-Pack a duffle bag and plastic grocery bags inside your luggage
+13. Pack a spare bag and plastic grocery bags

-Bring a spare shirt for mom or dad and change of clothes for the kids and a spare shirt for parents
+17. Bring a change of clothes for the kids and a spare shirt for parents

 Hopefully these are both self-explanatory.